 - Repair defects of the hard and soft palate (i.e. cleft palate)

 - Overcome dental challenges posed by ectodermal dysplasia

 - Rehabilitate cancer patients who have had extensive cancer removal surgery that affects the structures of the mouth, palate, or jaw

-If you are interested in learning more about the care Dr. Sheth provides using maxillofacial prosthetics, please contact our office.
+If you are interested in learning more about the care Dr. Sheth and Dr. Patel provide using maxillofacial prosthetics, bone grafting, and other restorative options, please contact our office.